jstlwy/wordle_solver/README.md

 # Wordle Solver

-Finds all possible words given letters that are known to be at certain positions and letters that are known to not be present in the solution.
+Finds all possible words given letters that are known to be in the solution (positions can be specified or unspecified) and letters that are known to not be in the solution.

 ## Installation